Have you joined the RyanSchultz.com Discord yet? More details here.

 - The two versions of the free Altamura Max avatars at the freebie stores at UniHispana Crea and Ajuda SL Brasil (see here for more details).
 Note that you cannot remove the head to replace it with another mesh head.

 - The free Altamura Tommy avatar at the Altamura mainstore (you do need to join the Altamura group for L$50 to get this freebie; see here for more details).
 Again, you cannot remove the head to replace it with another mesh head.
+UPDATE: This gift avatar is no longer available at the Altamura mainstore, sorry!

 If you missed out on the Akeruka freebies, you can pick up a very handsome Bento mesh head from LV Designs for only L$500.
 The Matt head (SL Marketplace link) may not come with all the bells and whistles of the pricier Bento mesh heads from Catwa and other vendors, but it certainly does the job at one-tenth the cost, as you can see: